J-1 Visa Data Analytics Lead Jobs

 Verify the 2-year home residency rule applies to you

-If your home country appears on the Exchange Visitor Skills List, or if your training was government-funded, you may face a 2-year home residency requirement before changing to H-1B or green card status.
+If your home country appears on the Exchange Visitor Skills List, or if your training was government-funded, you may face a 2-year home residency requirement before changing to H-1B visa or green card status.
 Confirm your status through USCIS before accepting any offer.

 Use Migrate Mate to find J-1-aligned analytics roles